MontiCore/monticore/docs/BestPractices-Symbols-Scopes.md

 ### Loading Symbols as Symbols of Another Kind

-Symbols of an unknown, source kind (e.g., `CDTypeSymbol`) may easily be loaded as symbols of a known kind (e.g., `TypeSymbol`), when the source kind provides all mandatory attributes (i.e. those without defaults) of the symbol class.
+Symbols of an unknown source kind (e.g., `CDTypeSymbol`) may easily be loaded as symbols of a known kind (e.g., `TypeSymbol`) when the source kind provides all mandatory attributes (i.e. those without defaults) of the symbol class.
 This is especially the case if the source kind is a subclass of the known kind.